-The Committee is responsible for establishing the Company's general compensation philosophy and working with management to develop all equity compensation plans or programs and other compensation programs in which the executive officers participate.
+The Committee is responsible for establishing the Company's general compensation philosophy and working with management to develop all compensation programs, including the equity compensation programs in which the executive officers participate.
 The Committee works to ensure that the Company's practices, policies and programs, including its integrated talent management process and its diversity, equity and inclusion programs, link pay to performance, encourage an appropriate degree of risk-taking, are consistent with the Company's objectives of attracting, retaining, rewarding and motivating key employees, and align the interests of key employees with those of stockholders.
 The Committee's annual process for determining the compensation of each NEO is depicted below.